splunk/observability-workshop/workshop/aws/sfx/README.md

 Set the following variables:

+- `aws_profile`: The AWS profile to use.
+This is the profile that you have set up in your `~/.aws/credentials` file.
 - `aws_region`: Which region do you want the instances in?
 - `signalfx_realm`: Which Observability Cloud realm to send to?
 - `signalfx_api_access_token`: A Observability Cloud user API access token. *Not* an org token.
 The user needs to be an admin.